How Do I Know If My Pet Is Sick or in Pain?

 6. Gastrointestinal Signs

 Digestive problems are common indicators of illness in pets.
-While occasional vomiting or diarrhea might not be alarming, frequent episodes are cause for concern.
+While occasional vomiting or diarrhea might not be alarming, frequent episodes are cause for concern and are classic symptoms of a sick dog or cat.

 7. Breathing Issues